rehierl/node-tree-outliner/3-0-core-design/5-3-sectioning-nodes.md

   subsection to itself.
 Which is because a parent section always has more content nodes than any of its inner sections.

-From the definition of end-marker nodes (see extensions):
+From the definition of end-marker nodes (/see/ extensions /):

 * End-marker nodes will not be associated with the sections they close.
   Because of that, case-dependent associations would have to be justified, if